J-gonz-alt-3/Vanilla-HTML_CSS-Projects/README.md

 # Practice HTML CSS Projects

-No Use of any front-end JavaScript libraries/frameworks in these projects.
+No use of any front-end JavaScript libraries/frameworks in these projects.

 The goal of completing these Vanilla (HTML/CSS) projects was to understand/practice the fundamentals.